• Skip to primary navigation

 • After 2 hours, taste one piece of the beef to see if it is soft and tender.
 If the meat is still chewy, continue cooking for an additional 10 minutes or until tender.
 Then take the beef, daikon, and lemongrass out of the larger pork broth pot.
 Add the remaining soup from the smaller beef broth pot into the large pot.

-• Lastly, taste and add 1-2 tablespoon fish sauce as needed.
+• Lastly, taste and add 1-2 tbsp fish sauce as needed.

 Chili Oil